2008–09 FC Basel season: Champions League

 The second leg was played on 27 August at St. Jakob-Park.
-Basel immediately took the initiative and pushed forwards.
+Basel immediately took the initiative and pushed forward.
 As an early fine passing move unlocked the Guimarães defence, Ivan Ergić's final pass found Valentin Stocker, who put the hosts one up after 11 minutes.
 However, the Portuguese team were soon back on level terms.
 Not even four minutes later they achieved a potentially decisive away goal as Fajardo put home from the penalty spot, following François Marque's foul on João Alves.
 Basel created good opportunities through Marcos Gelabert and Eren Derdiyok and even if they had more possession and even if they were the stronger attacking team for the rest of the half, their efforts were all in vain because the hard-working Guimarães defence held tight.
 After the restart Manuel Cajuda's team came out as the more adventurous side.
 First Yves Desmarets was well-placed and he sent a hard shot narrowly wide of goalkeeper Franco Costanzo's left-hand post.
 The Basel defence caused further concern just a few moments and let João Alves free and he directed a dangerous header on target.
 Realising their danger, Basel then woke up and increased the pressure in their game on Guimarães.
-Stocker shot was close and Derdiyok's shot went wide.
+Stocker's shot was close and Derdiyok's shot went wide.
 Their forcing tempo then paid off as Stocker pushed a pass to his striker partner Derdiyok and he fired his shot low, beyond Nilson.
 Because they were a goal behind, Guimarães were forced to do the pressing, but as they equalised for a second time, through substitute Roberto Calmon Félix with just three minutes left, he was ruled offside by referee Pieter Vink and his linesman.
 FCB held on to their 2–1 lead and secured their qualification to the tournament's group stages.